What are the Causes of Turbidity in Water?

 This flocculation settles at the bottom of the water or is then filtered out.
 When dissolved in water, Ferric or Iron Chloride changes the water's pH and releases heat with that reaction.

-Gypsum also aids in filtering the turbidity in drinking water, especially removing the contaminants such as lead and arsenic found in drinking water, which can greatly affect our mental health and our families.
+Gypsum also aids in filtering the turbidity in drinking water, especially removing contaminants such as lead and arsenic found in drinking water, which can greatly affect our mental health and our families.